TyBanky/Instacart-Customer-Orders-Analysis/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/9/9f/Instacart_logo_and_wordmark.svg)
 # Instacart Customer Orders Analysis
-I discovered this Instacart customer orders data on [Kaggle](https://www.kaggle.com/c/instacart-market-basket-analysis/data), and was curious to find out the following about **3.2M** grocery orders placed by over **200,000** Instacart customers:
+I discovered these Instacart customer orders data sets on [Kaggle](https://www.kaggle.com/c/instacart-market-basket-analysis/data), and was curious to find out the following about **3.2M** grocery orders placed by over **200,000** Instacart customers:
 * What products are most commonly purchased?
 * What shopping patterns are exhibited by customers?
   * Do they have preferred shopping days/times?